adamoutler/adamoutler/README.md

-# 👨‍💻 Adam Outler - Developer, Security Engineer & Innovator
+# 👨‍💻 Adam Outler - Embedded Security Professional, Developer & Innovator

 Welcome to my GitHub page!
-I’m Adam Outler, a seasoned security engineer and developer with a focus on mobile security, open-source contributions, and home automation.
+I’m Adam Outler, an embedded security professional and developer with a focus on open-source contributions, home automation, and IoT.
 Here, you'll find a collection of my projects, contributions, and tools that help empower developers and enthusiasts in the community.

 ### 📂 Featured Projects